Rebuilding A Sportster Caliper (1973-1977)

 On my 1976 XLH, the caliper mounting bolts are tourqued to 35 foot-pounds.
 The two torque-arm bolts are tightened to 130 inch-pounds.
 When done, check that the caliper floats freely back and forth.

-Re-install the brake line.
-Tighten bleeder screw, but don't over-tighten.
+After the brake hose is back on, tighten bleeder screw, but don't over-tighten.
 It may cause bleeder screw seat damage.

 Brake Fluid Types